Thearkhamknight/Object-detection/README.md

 performs on your test images.
 The model or detector will output the bounding boxes, the class that each bounding box belongs to, and the detection scores or probabilities for each respective bounding box belonging to its class.
 This information will be visually superimposed on your test set images so you can verify visually how your model performs.
-You will be able to analyze how your model performs both numerically and visually.
+With the information provided by both the evaluation and inference cells, you will be able to analyze how your model performs both numerically and visually.